-Grading the Houston Texans in Their Loss to the Los Angeles Rams
+Grading the Houston Texans in Their Loss to the Tampa Bay Buccaneers

 Landry Locker Gives Out His Weekly Grades

 Landry Locker will post his grades for the Texans the day after the game each week.
-Here are the grades for week one.
+Here are the grades for week two.
 Follow Landry on YouTube.

 What we witnessed Monday night at NRG Stadium was one of the most frustrating losses of the DeMeco Ryans and C.J.
 Stroud Era.
 Here are the grades from the Monday Night Football disaster.